atom/atom/README.md

 3. Run `cinst Atom`
 4. In the future run `cup Atom` to upgrade to the latest release.

+You can also download a `.zip` file from the [releases page](https://github.com/atom/atom/releases/latest).
+The Windows version does not currently automatically update so you will need to manually upgrade to future releases by re-downloading the `.zip` file.

 ## Building

 * [Linux](docs/build-instructions/linux.md)